UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 - Look at the name of the source file you enter
 - What is the classname?

-# Summary
+# Summary and Reflection
 There is quite a lot of 'detail stuff' in a simple hello world application.
 We already met the following:

 - **XML elements and attributes** whereby in XML you specify `<Element attribute= ... >`.
 XAML is pure XML
 - **XAML UI declatation** objects and properties are instantiated, and initial properties are set, using a simple XML based language known as XAML.
 Onjects are instantiated and commonly initialised using the form `<Type property= _value_ ... />`.
 We saw that UI components are declared and arranged in XAML code as opposed to a visual designer.
 We also saw that the XML is parsed at run time and corresponding components are instantiated.
 - **Partial classes** The ability in C# to split a class across two or more source files, making it easier to separate concerns.
-This was used to separate the developers C# (the "code-behind the XMAL") from the generated C# derived in part from the XAML file.
+This was used to separate the developers C# (the "code-behind the XAML") from the generated C# derived in part from the XAML file.
 - **Property-elements** were another way to set properties of objects using a pair of enclosing tags of the form `<TypeName.Property> ..._property value_ ... </TypeName.Property>`
 - **Content Properties** are particular property element is declared as a default.
 These are typically chosen because they are  commonly used and this helps keep the XAML concise and clear.
 - **`Application`, `ContentPage`, `Label`, `Button` and `StackLayout` classes** were all instantiated and used in this simple demonstration
 - **Namespaces** in C# and XAML are used to avoid name collisions and to tell the build tools where to find library code.
 The XAML parser knows about several of these.
 The default namespace is that specifially for Xamarin forms.
 This means we can instantiate objects such as `Button` without having to always write a prefix.
-Others include the namespace for XAML itself.
+Others include `x:`, the namespace for XAML itself.
 - **Class attributes** are set using [square braces] and are a form of meta-data attached to a class, interface or even method.
 They can be queried at run time to allow of changes in behaviour.
 - **Event handlers** are methods which run in response to an event.
 We met the `Clicked` event on the `Button` type.
 - **References to UI elements** are created at run-time by the generated code.
 The are prefixed with the namespace label `x:` as this is a behaviour specified in XAML and is not specific to Forms.